 I wasn’t sure if people would meditate with me.
 But, they did.

 I wasn’t sure if people would jump into the freewriting exercises.
 But, they did.

 I wasn’t sure if people would read their writing aloud in front of strangers.
 But, they did.

 I realized that the people that came to my workshop were my people–people willing to learn, people willing to engage, people willing to be vulnerable.
 I could not have asked for a more awesome group of writers.
 They may all have had some fears about writing, but it did not show that day.

 As the two hours came to an end, I felt invigorated, and I hoped all the writers in the room felt the same.
 It did not matter to me anymore whether I had “made it” as an author.
 That day, I had made it as a writing teacher, and I was happy.
 There was no room left for fear.

 I want to give HUGE thanks to Linda Johns, Seattle Central Library librarian and coordinator of the Seattle Writes Program, Greenwood Public Library librarians Erin Moehring and Jessica Faught, the staff at the Greenwood Public Library, my husband/workshop assistant/photographer/cheerleader Marcus Donner, and again, all the wonderful writers that showed up for my workshop.
 Thank you, all!

 Want to overcome your fear of writing?

-Subscribe and you'll be the first to hear about my FEAR & WRITING workshops and courses.
-You'll also get my latest blog posts and writing tips sent to your inbox once a month.
+Subscribe and you'll be the first to hear about my FEAR & WRITING workshops.
+You'll also get creative tips and inspiration sent to your inbox once a month.